Which Is Better Nickel Or Brass?

 • Solid Brass – As the name implies, solid brass is, and no other metals were used in production.
 By placing a magnet on a magnet, you can do some simple tests to see if brass is solid.
 If the magnet does not work, then it is solid brass.
 If the magnet attaches, then it is not.

-• Brass Plated – Brass plated is another popular way brass is used.
+• Brass Plated – Brass plating is another popular way brass is used.
 Brass-plated is similar to nickel-plated, but it would have a brass finish instead of a nickel finish.
 The magnet will attach if you place a magnet on a brass-plated item.

 Solid brass and brass plated are quite popular finishes, but solid brass is more expensive than brass plated as brass is a valuable metal.